opentensor/developer-docs/docs/dynamic-tao/dtao-btcli.md

 # BTCLI with Dynamic TAO

-Command line interface (CLI) for Bittensor with dynamic TAO.
-Uses the values in the configuration file.
-These values can be overriden by passing them explicitly in the command line.
+This page documents the command line interface (CLI) for Bittensor with dynamic TAO enabled.
+Dynamic TAO is a planned evolution of Bittensor currently being tested.

+Access the Dynamic TAO-enabled Bittensor test network at: `wss://rao.chain.opentensor.ai:443/`

 :::tip Looking for legacy BTCLI doc?
-This document includes dynamic TAO support with `btcli`.
-It does not include `btcli root` commands.
-Other commands that are disabled for dynamic TAO are marked in this document.

-For legacy `btcli` doc that supports the `btcli root` commands, see [Bittensor CLI](../btcli.md).
+For current/legacy `btcli` doc that supports the `btcli root` commands, see [Bittensor CLI](../btcli.md).
 :::

 **Usage**: